cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/gifts.md

 ## Red

-There is a part of us that wants to conquer
-I personally struggle with Red.
+There is a part of us that wants to crush and dominate our enemies.
+I personally struggle with this, but it is there in me too.
 So much suffering has come from this stage, and yet it is a part of us.
-The best way to use this fierce energy is to channel it in a more positive way.
+And we so desperately need it.
+We need Red to save the world.
+Where else are we going to get the courage to take on this crazy challenge?
+We can take that same desire to conquer and channel it to something much more useful.
+We can take the warrior spirit found in many young people (particularly men) and use it to create a world-wide peace keeping force.
+Because make no mistake the world needs protecting.
+There will always be smeo would be dictator who wants to grab for power.
+It has been that way since the beginning of history, it will not suddenly stop now.
+The trick will be to embrace this level but not collapse into it.
+We will need to find the balance between deeply honoring the peace keepers willing to sacrifice their lives, but not get caught up into war hysteria when war comes our way.

+Jim Channon, a high level officer in the U.S. Army had a vision of warrior monks who help the world evolve to the next stage:

 [First Earth Battalion](https://web.archive.org/web/20110811190649/http://arcturus.org/field_manual.pdf)

+He wrote this in 1982 (during the Reagan presidency) so he was very much ahead of his time, but I think he was on to something.
+Many young people *want* to be warriors.
+Let's put that to good use because we will need their protection.
+And it will give the youth in this corps direction and meaning and help them step into a higher level.

+## Blue